tylermenezes/FakeSSH/README.markdown

 FakeSSH is an SSH server which denies all login requests sent its way.
 It's the result of literally minutes of work.

 There are a lot of automated brute-force SSH bots which look for servers with port 22 open.
-Many people already use a different SSH port, anyway, but this leaves an opportunity to mess with spam bots off the table.
+Many people already use a different SSH port, anyway, but this ignores an opportunity to mess with spam bots.
 This might also prevent a targeted attack by an attacker with very little skill.

 In a sense, FakeSSH is based on the idea that security through obscurity is actually very very slightly better than no security at all.